kt2187/kt2187/README.md

 - 💬 Ask me about front-end development, MERN stack, and coding resources.
 I am the queen of resources.
 - 📫 How to reach me: kt@katietbarriere.com
 - 😄 Pronouns: She, her, hers
-- ⚡ Fun fact: I'm learning to play the marimba-->
+- ⚡ Fun fact: I'm learning to play the marimba

 ## :floppy_disk: TECH STACK